-- 1. Purpose: To recognize a demonstrated effort through continuing practice, to reach new levels of knowledge in the HTM field. - 2.
-Qualifications for Emeritus Status: Eligible candidates must submit the status change request form and meet one of the following requirements: - Retired from employment in the HTM profession, whose number of years certified, when added to their years of work experience in the HTM field, is greater or equal to 30 years; or; - Retired from employment in the HTM field and held at least 15 years of continuous years of active certification status.
+Purpose: To recognize a demonstrated effort through continuing practice, in order to reach new levels of knowledge in the HTM field.

+Qualifications for Emeritus Status: Eligible candidates must submit the status change request form and meet one of the following requirements:

+- Retired from employment in the HTM profession, whose number of years certified, when added to their years of work experience in the HTM field, is greater or equal to 30 years; or; - Retired from employment in the HTM field and held at least 15 years of continuous years of active certification status.

-Individuals earning the Emeritus status will no longer be required to submit a continuing practice journal or recertification fee, and they will be listed in the on-line registry as "Emeritus".
+Individuals earning the Emeritus status will no longer be required to submit CEUs or a recertification fee, and they will be listed in the on-line registry as "Emeritus".